nokotan/OpenSiv3DWebPage/pages/building/web-specific-notes.md

 ### Features that uses AsyncTask

 Some features, such as AudioDecoding or Clipboard, blocks the main loop for several seconds.
+Using platform-specific functions that returns `AsyncTask` can keep the main thread from being blocked.

 #### Audio Decoding